Smolnica – church of the Nativity of the Blessed Virgin Mary

 The church was built of granite carefully worked to uniform dimensions, laid in regular layers and joined with lime mortar.
 It obtained a layout characteristic for Western Pomerania at the turn of Romanesque and Gothic periods, consisting of an aisleless nave on a rectangular plan with interior dimensions of 20 x 9.1 meters, preceded by a massive tower of the same width from the west.
 The chancel was not externally separated from the body of the church, but from the north, closer to the eastern part, there was a sacristy.
 The thickness of the nave walls was 1.5 meters, while the massive tower was 2.5 meters thick.
 The tower initially had a height equal to the nave (or had a wooden finial).
 It was raised in a slightly less careful masonry technique only in the 14th century.
 At that time, a spacious porch was added in front of the southern entrance.

 The external façades of the church were framed with a chamfered plinth, in the tower part with a concave moulding.
-In addition, the northern and southern longitudinal walls were decorated with an arcaded frieze under the roof eaves.
+In addition, the northern and southern longitudinal walls were decorated with an arcaded frieze under the roof eaves, set on single stones protruding like corbels.
 The gable roof of the nave was finished in the east with a triangular gable, decorated with a round blende and longitudinal blendes of pyramidal arrangment, with very slightly marked pointed arches in the heads.
 The eastern wall was also distinguished, as the ends of the side walls, where stone, pointed blendes were set near the corners, each filled with two lancet niches.

 The main, ogival, stepped entrance portal was placed on the west side, in the ground floor of the tower.
-In the southern wall, two more portals led directly to the nave.
+In the southern wall, two more portals led directly to the nave, one of which was set in a wide pointed recess.
 The lighting was provided by narrow, pointed windows, in the eastern wall forming a triad typical for Pomerania, probably created as a result of Cistercian influences.
 More unusual for rural churches were the windows in the longitudinal walls, also in groups of three and surrounded with ogival niches.
 The rich composition of openings was complemented by an oculus above the sacristy and a single, one-light southern window.
 In contrast to this, the tower with one, asymmetrically placed western oculus and small slits looked exceptionally austere.

 The interior of the ground floor of the tower was a two-bay, vaulted porch, opened to the nave with a semicircular arcade.
 The entrance to the first floor of the tower unusually led from the nave, through a narrow passage and stairs in the thickness of the southern wall.
 The sacristy had probably also vault (barrel vault), while the nave had to be covered with a wooden ceiling.
 An element of the austere design was a wall niche with triangular head, set in the northern part of the eastern wall.